Rojha-git/YT_cloned_app/README.md

     Now we are proceeding with CD Part for that we need to uncomment "stage('Deploy to Kubernets')"

-    -- So for that we can configure "argocd" on kuberberts cluster for automated deployment
+    --So for that we can configure "argocd" on kuberberts cluster for automated deployment **"OR"**

-                              **"OR"**

-    -- we can use jenkins for CD as well on kubernets.
+    --we can use jenkins for CD as well on kubernets.

     -- let's go by jenkins only , So as we already installed the plugins for k8s on jenkins so now we need to ssh jenkins server and copy the copy config file from /home/.kube/config and put it on your local system .